m0n5t3r/sentry-zabbix/README.rst

 sentry-zabbix
 =============

-An extension for Sentry to send errors metrics to Zabbix; shamelessly based on (sentry-statsd)[https://github.com/dreadatour/sentry-statsd].
+An extension for Sentry to send errors metrics to Zabbix; shamelessly based on sentry-statsd_.

 Install
 -------